 The potential benefits of using discrete event simulation (DES) models in health care are well established, and they are often preferred to other modelling approaches because of their ability to emulate the randomness seen in physical systems at a level of detail which is necessary for models to be convincing.
 Numerous literature surveys have tracked the progress of this modelling approach, including [1-5].
 However, the use of DES is often limited to strategic or tactical decision making, and few have attempted to produce models which can help hospitals with short-term (operational) decision making.
 This is where symbiotic simulation can help.

 Symbiotic simulation is a methodology in which there is a close relationship between a physical system and the simulation system that represents it.
-Based on the types of relationship between the physical system and simulation system, [6] classify symbiotic simulation into several categories. his paper what they refer to as a symbiotic simulation decision support system.
+Based on the types of relationship between the physical system and simulation system, [6] classify symbiotic simulation into several categories.
+In this paper we describe research relevant to what they refer to as a symbiotic simulation decision support system.
 In this type of symbiotic simulation, the simulation reads data from the physical system regularly (i.e. to re-initialise the system state and if necessary, update the decision variables and/or simulation parameters).
 The simulation outputs are then used for what-if analysis, and an external decision maker can choose to change the behaviour of the physical system.
 In other words, the simulation system indirectly controls the physical system via the external decision maker, instead of an automatic actuator.
 As operational and real-time data becomes more readily available in health care, the use of symbiotic simulation in health care is becoming more feasible and some early work, for example [7 & 8], is starting to appear.
 However, research into the application of symbiotic simulation in health care is still a long way behind industries such as manufacturing.

-Our research aim
+Our research aim for this paper is to investigate important issues associated with the development and use of symbiotic simulation decision support systems in the context of operational management of inpatients beds.

-The challenges tackled in this paper aresymbiotic simulation from a DES model by adding two functionalities: the ability to load the state of the physical system at run-time (to make predictions about how the physical system might evolve in the short-term) and the use of conditional length-of-stay distributions propose a new validation method, called ‘Δ-Method’ demonstrate some of the benefits of symbiotic simulation in context, in particular how it can be used as an early warning system, and how additional patient-level information (which might only become available after admission), can improve the accuracy of the simulation output.
+The challenges tackled in this paper are:

+symbiotic simulation model development – here we show how development can be achieved from an existing DES model by adding two functionalities: the ability to load the state of the physical system at run-time (to make predictions about how the physical system might evolve in the short-term) and the use of conditional length-of-stay distributions;

+symbiotic simulation model validation – here we propose a new validation method, called ‘Δ-Method’;

+symbiotic simulation model applications – here we demonstrate some of the benefits of a symbiotic simulation in a hospital context, in particular how it can be used as an early warning system, and how additional patient-level information (which might only become available after admission), can improve the accuracy of the simulation output.